geekepub/geekepub.github.io/_posts/2016-07-16-The-Moral-Sayings-of-Publius-Syrus.md

 160. The sick man's intemperance makes the physician relentless.

-161. Reproaoh in misfortune is an unseasonable cruelty.

-162.
-It is barbarity; not courage^ that can slay babes.

-163.
-Tears gratify a savage nature^ they do not melt it

-164.
-Anger blazes forth but once against its object.

-165.
-He who has no home^ is a dead man without a sepulcher.

-166.
-He whom the popular voice approves^ holds the key of the peo- ple's treasure.

-167.
-He who can get more than belongs to him, is apt to accommo- date his desires to his opportunity.

-168.
-To be always giving; is to encourage a forcible taking when you refuse to give.

-169.
-Every man is a master in his own calling.

-170.
-Patience is a remedy for every sorrow.

-171.
-What happens to one man may happen to all. ]

-172.
-When the people detest a man's lifC; they call for his death.

-173.
-The greatest of comforts is to be free from blame.

-174.
-There is no safety in r^aining the favor of an enemy.

-THE 8AYINQS OF PUBUUS BTRUS.
-25

-175.

-Anger and inordinate desire are tlie worst of counselors.

-176.
-To refuse when extreme necessity prays, is to condemn to death.

-177.
-The tongue of the condemned can speak, but cannot avert the doom.

-178.
-The gain acquired at the expense of reputation, should be counted a loss.

-179.
-There is rarely a loss where plenty is unknown.

-180.
-The blessing which could be received, can be taken away.

-181.
-It is enough to think ill of an enemy, without speaking it.

-182.
-You can find more friends at the tenth hour, than at the first.

-183.
-A homely woman is one of the most comely of apes.

-184.
-Wisdom is acquired by meditation.

-185.
-^ "While we stop to think, we often miss our opportunity.

-186.
-Deliberation should be protracted, when the decision is to be final.

-187.
-When utility is our aim, a little delay is advisable.

-188.
-It is madness to put confidence in error.
-3

-26 THE 8AYINQS OF PUBLIUS SYBUS.

-189.

-When Providence favorS; you can make a safe voyage on a twig.

-190.
-The gods methinks must laugh when a prosperous man puts up

-a prayer \[for more].

-191.
-Whatever you can lose, you should reckon of no account.

-192.
-It is easy for women to shed tears without salt.

-193.
-One day treats us like a hireling nurse, another, like a mother.

-194.
-Fear lest a day snatch away what a single day has acquired.
-195^
-.
-It is hard to keep that which every one covets.
-'^ 196.

-Turn a deaf ear to calumnious reports.

-197.
-Yesterday should be the teacher of to-day.

-198. f

-Discord gives a relish for concord.

-199.
-Reflect on every thing you hear, but believe only on proof.

-200.

-Preparations for war should be long in making, that victory may

-be the more speedy.

-201.

-Divide the fire, and you will the sooner put it out.

-202.
-Mental pain is harder to bear than corporeal.

-203.
-When pain cannot increase, it dies away.

-204.

-He wbo lias prospered in life; should stay at home.

-206.
-The builder of a house should not leave it unfinished.

-206.
-The courage of the soldiers depends upon the wisdom of the general.

-207.
-Avoid the sweet which is like to become a bitter.

-208.
-The rewards of talent and fortune are offered to all.

-209.
-Pleasant is the remembrance of the ills that are past.

-210.
-When life passes agreeably is the best time to die.

-211.
-The more promptly bestowed^ the greater the kindness.

-212.
-Avoid cupidity, and you conquer a kingdom.

-213.
-The less a mortal desires, the less he needs.

-214.
-How sad his fate, who grows old through anxiety.

-216.
-A kindness should be received in the spirit that prompted it.

-216.
-There is no need of spurs when the horse is running away.

-217.

-In place of giving an angry man arms, we should take them

-away. ^

-218.

-Speed itself is slow when cupidity waits.

-THE SAYINGS OF PUBLIUS ST&US
-219.

-For him who loves labor, there is always somethiDg to do.

-220.
-It is a kingly spirit that can return good deeds for reproaches.

-221.
-An inglorious life is the next thing to death.

-222.
-Solitude is the mother of anxieties.

-223.
-The party to which the rabble belong is ever the worst.

-224.
-Even calamity becomes virtue's opportunity.

-225.
-The wretched reflect either too much or too little.

-226.
-Patience is affliction's haven. .

-227.
-The good to which we have become accustomed; is often an evil.

-228. ^
-Even a single hair casts its shadow.

-229.
-Celerity is tardiness when ardent desire urges.

-230.
-He who takes counsel of good faith, is just even to an enemy.

-231.
-We should keep our word even to the undeserving.

-232.
-Pain will force even the truthful to speak falsely.

-233.
-It is sometimes expedient to forget who we are.

-THE SAYINaS OF PUBUUS SYBUS.
-29
+161. Reproach in misfortune is an unseasonable cruelty.

+162. It is barbarity; not courage, that can slay babes.

+163. Tears gratify a savage nature, they do not melt it.

+164. Anger blazes forth but once against its object.

+165. He who has no home, is a dead man without a sepulcher.

+166. He whom the popular voice approves, holds the key of the people's treasure.

+167. He who can get more than belongs to him, is apt to accommodate his desires to his opportunity.

+168. To be always giving; is to encourage a forcible taking when you refuse to give.

+169. Every man is a master in his own calling.

+170. Patience is a remedy for every sorrow.

+171. What happens to one man may happen to all.

+172. When the people detest a man's life; they call for his death.

+173. The greatest of comforts is to be free from blame.

+174. There is no safety in regaining the favor of an enemy.

+175. Anger and inordinate desire are the worst of counselors.

+176. To refuse when extreme necessity prays, is to condemn to death.

+177. The tongue of the condemned can speak, but cannot avert the doom.

+178. The gain acquired at the expense of reputation, should be counted a loss.

+179. There is rarely a loss where plenty is unknown.

+180. The blessing which could be received, can be taken away.

+181. It is enough to think ill of an enemy, without speaking it.

+182. You can find more friends at the tenth hour, than at the first.

+183. A homely woman is one of the most comely of apes.

+184. Wisdom is acquired by meditation.

+185. While we stop to think, we often miss our opportunity.

+186. Deliberation should be protracted, when the decision is to be final.

+187. When utility is our aim, a little delay is advisable.

+188. It is madness to put confidence in error.

+189. When Providence favors; you can make a safe voyage on a twig.

+190. The gods methinks must laugh when a prosperous man puts up a prayer [for more].

+191. Whatever you can lose, you should reckon of no account.

+192. It is easy for women to shed tears without salt.

+193. One day treats us like a hireling nurse, another, like a mother.

+194. Fear lest a day snatch away what a single day has acquired.

+195. It is hard to keep that which every one covets.

+196. Turn a deaf ear to calumnious reports.

+197. Yesterday should be the teacher of to-day.

+198. Discord gives a relish for concord.

+199. Reflect on every thing you hear, but believe only on proof.

+200. Preparations for war should be long in making, that victory may be the more speedy.

+201. Divide the fire, and you will the sooner put it out.

+202. Mental pain is harder to bear than corporeal.

+203. When pain cannot increase, it dies away.

+204. He wbo has prospered in life, should stay at home.

+206. The builder of a house should not leave it unfinished.

+206. The courage of the soldiers depends upon the wisdom of the general.

+207. Avoid the sweet which is like to become a bitter.

+208. The rewards of talent and fortune are offered to all.

+209. Pleasant is the remembrance of the ills that are past.

+210. When life passes agreeably is the best time to die.

+211. The more promptly bestowed the greater the kindness.

+212. Avoid cupidity, and you conquer a kingdom.

+213. The less a mortal desires, the less he needs.

+214. How sad his fate, who grows old through anxiety.

+216. A kindness should be received in the spirit that prompted it.

+216. There is no need of spurs when the horse is running away.

+217. In place of giving an angry man arms, we should take them away.

+218. Speed itself is slow when cupidity waits.

+219. For him who loves labor, there is always something to do.

+220. It is a kingly spirit that can return good deeds for reproaches.

+221. An inglorious life is the next thing to death.

+222. Solitude is the mother of anxieties.

+223. The party to which the rabble belong is ever the worst.

+224. Even calamity becomes virtue's opportunity.

+225. The wretched reflect either too much or too little.

+226. Patience is affliction's haven.

+227. The good to which we have become accustomed; is often an evil.

+228. Even a single hair casts its shadow.

+229. Celerity is tardiness when ardent desire urges.

+230. He who takes counsel of good faith, is just even to an enemy.

+231. We should keep our word even to the undeserving.

+232. Pain will force even the truthful to speak falsely.

+233. It is sometimes expedient to forget who we are.

 234.
 We may with advantage at times forget what we know.